What if the Hoover Dam Broke?

 Advertisement

-But have you ever wondered what would happen if the Hoover Dam broke?
+If you've wondered what would happen if the Hoover Dam broke, you're not the only one.
 Granted, it's difficult to imagine what could cause such a break — a massive explosion of some type, a natural disaster of epic proportions or an equally epic human error.
 But the first thing that would happen is that the reservoir created by the dam, Lake Mead, would be breached.

 At full pool, Lake Mead is, by volume, the largest reservoir in the United States.
 It has enough capacity to hold the entire average annual flow of the Colorado River for two years.
 As recently as 2016, Lake Mead held up to 9 trillion gallons (34 trillion liters) of water.
 But with drought conditions in the West, the lake currently holds about 3.5 trillion gallons (13.2 trillion liters) of water.
 Now, if 3.5 trillion gallons of water were suddenly set loose, it would certainly wreak havoc on everything in its path.